viktordanov/CameraViewPlus/README.md

 As far as I know, this happens if your device has API Level >= 21, but still using Camera1 API.
 This happens if
 1. Your device has a [LEGACY](https://source.android.com/devices/camera/versioning#glossary) camera, or;
-2. You have force to use Camera1 on this device.
+2. You have forced to use Camera1 on this device.

 And, again, as far as I know, you can do nothing about it.

 Please let me know if you know there is a way to turn it off!